elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---

-## DOM XSS Attack Example #2 - URI Fragment
+## Example #2 - URI Fragment

-- Calculating the current page is all done clients side (like in Angular applications for example)
+- Determining the current page is done in the browser without accessing the server
-- One way to perform a DOM XSS attack is to cause the underlying code to throw an error and then have our own error handler execute malicious code
+- A DOM XSS attack would be to cause the underlying code to throw an error and supply error handler that executes the attack payload
 ```html
   https://xss-game.appspot.com/level3/frame#xxx' onerror='payload()'
 ```
 - The _onerror_ executes whatever JavaScript immediately follows it
-- This link can now be socially engineered so that a user will click on it and the exploit will execute
+- When this link is visited by a victim, the exploit will execute

 Notes: